free1234hm/tsminer-tool/README.md

 ### TSMiner version v1.0.0 (11/28/2018)
 The first release version of TSMiner.
 ### TSMiner version v1.1.0 (05/13/2021)
-The second version of TSMiner with two updates: (1) seperately processing positively and negatively correlated  TF-gene interactions; and (2) responding to mouse movement on the heat maps.
+The second version of TSMiner with two updates: (1) seperately processing positively and negatively correlated  TF-TG interactions; and (2) responding to mouse movement on the heat maps.
+### TSMiner version v1.2.0 (07/29/2021)
+The third version of TSMiner with the main display interface updated.

 ## Software requirements